Jinger Duggar shows off her legs in a short dress on a date with husband Jeremy as she IGNORES Father Jim Bobs' strict rules | ExBulletin

 “While they like to be in the limelight for work, they don’t want the focus on their kids, and they choose to keep their face hidden on social media.”

-Jinger and Jeremy had no problem with Rely on the ax, because the TLC series was canceled following the arrest of his brother Josh and child pornography charges.
+Jinger and Jeremy had no problem with Counting On getting the ax, as the TLC series was canceled following the arrest of his brother Josh and charges of child pornography.

 Sources